purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 #### Configuring a remote for a fork

-Configuring a remote for a fork is often required to [sync changes](#syncing-a-fork) from original repository to your forked repository.
+Configuring a remote for a fork is often required to [sync changes](#syncing-a-fork) from the original repository to your forked repository.
 (That's the case when the original repository is not even with the forked repository)

-*  Add remote from original repository (owner's/upstream) in your forked repository:
+*  Add remote from the original repository (owner's/upstream) in your forked repository:

 	```
 	    cd into/cloned/fork-repo